Online

 On Tuesday 23 June you will have the opportunity to attend the 6.30pm -7.30pm Council meeting being held at the Stirling Council Chamber, 63 Mount Barker Road, Stirling.

-At the meeting, you will have the opportunity to present your ideas and feedback relevant to the draft ABP and LTFP.
+At the meeting, you will have the opportunity to present your ideas and feedback relevant to the draft ABP.

 Council acknowledges that we meet on the traditional Country of the Peramangk and Kaurna people.
 We pay our respects to Ancestors and Elders past and present as the Custodians of this ancient and beautiful land.